-With schools closed until at least April 6, parents/caregivers are surley wondering how they can support teachers and help keep their students engaged and learning for the next few weeks at home.
-Luckly, there are online resources to help keep students on track during this learn critical time.
+With schools closed until at least April 6, parents/caregivers are surely wondering how they can support teachers and help keep their students engaged and learning for the next few weeks at home.
+Luckily, there are online resources to help keep students on track during this critical time.

 Shake Up Learning shared an interview with an American teacher in China, Jennifer Pearson, where she discussed learning tips for teachers, schools , and families that can be extremely helpful during this time.